 Q: What is not included in your packages?

 A: You are responsible for purchasing your own fishing license and for gratuities.
 We do not have a liquor license so we cannot sell you and alcoholic beverages.
 Let us know what you would like to have at the lodge ad we will have it freighted in for you for the freight fee, We take care of everything else.

 Q: How many fish can we harvest on Lake Creek?

-A: During King Salmon season you are allowed to keep one King Salmon per day, for a total of five each year.
+A: Since 2012 during King Salmon season, you are allowed to keep 2 King Salmon per season.
 Once you harvest a King Salmon you are not allowed to fish for Kings any longer that day.
 You would then target Rainbow Trout or Pike if you choose to continue fishing.
-During Sockeye, Silver, Chum and Pink Salmon season you are allowed to be in possession of three fish per day.
+During Sockeye, Silver, Chum and Pink Salmon season you are allowed to be in possession of three Salmon per day.
 Sometimes you are only allowed two Silver Salmon and one other species per day.